FREQUENTLY ASKED QUESTIONS

 A student may schedule their first behind the wheel lesson as soon as they have their permit.

-The MV3001 form must be signed by a Accountable Driver Education Personnel before going to the local DMV.
+The MV3001 form must be signed by an Accountable Driver Education employee before going to the local DMV.
 Students can NOT get the signed MV 3001 form prior to the start of their classroom session.

-The MV3001 can NOT be signed by an instructor or staff member until the day the student is 15 1/2 or after.
-If the half birthday lands on a weekend, then the form may be signed on the following Monday not before.
-The regulation is mandated by the state and not a school policy.
-Quite simply: Driver Education schools are not allowed to sign the MV3001 form prior to the teen turning 15 1/2 regardless of dire circumstances.
+The MV3001 can NOT be signed by an instructor or staff member until the day the student turns 15.
+If the birthday lands on a weekend, then the form may be signed and issued on the next business day.
+This rule is mandated by the state and not a school policy.

-To get the most out of your lessons it is best to space them out to about one lesson per month.
+To get the most out of your lessons it is best to space them out evenly.
 State law requires you to complete your first lesson within 60 days of receiving your MV form.
-Please remember not to ask for your MV form until you are able to schedule a lesson within the next 60 days.
+For most students this will wind up being about one lesson every 6-8 weeks.

-It is very important to schedule your last lesson 3-10 days before your road test.
-Scheduling it at least 3 days in advance allows us time to ensure the proper paper work is filed so that you won't have any issues on test day.
-Scheduling the lesson no more than 10 days prior to your test helps ensure that you will remember all the test skills you covered on your last lesson.
+It is very important to schedule your last lesson 1-2 weeks before your road test.
+Scheduling it at least one week in advance allows us time to ensure the proper paper work is filed so that you won't have any issues on test day.

 You may schedule your test 10-12 weeks prior to the date you would like to test.
 CLICK HERE to schedule road test.